Rajiv Gandhi: Aftermath

 In August 2011, the president of India rejected the clemency pleas of Murugan and two others on death row—Suthendraraja, alias Santhan, and Perarivalan, alias Arivu.
 The execution of the three convicts was scheduled for 9 September 2011.
 However, the Madras High Court intervened and stayed their executions for eight weeks based on their petitions.
 In 2010, Nalini had petitioned the Madras High Court seeking release because she had served more than 20 years in prison.
 She argued that even life convicts were released after 14 years.
 The state government rejected her request.
 Murugan, Santhan and Perarivalan have said they are political prisoners rather than ordinary criminals.
 On 18 February 2014, the Supreme Court of India commuted the death sentences of Murugan, Santhan and Perarivalan to life imprisonment, holding that the 11-year-long delay in deciding their mercy petition had a dehumanising effect on them.
 On 19 February 2014 Tamil Nadu government decided to release all seven convicts in Rajiv Gandhi's assassination case, including A. G. Perarivalan and Nalini.
 The Government of India challenged this decision before the Supreme Court, which referred the case to a Constitution Bench.

 The report of the Jain Commission created controversy when it accused the Tamil Nadu chief minister Karunanidhi of a role in the assassination, leading to Congress withdrawing its support for the I. K. Gujral government and fresh elections in 1998.
 LTTE spokesman Anton Balasingham told the Indian television channel NDTV the killing was a "great tragedy, a monumental historical tragedy which we deeply regret".
-A memorial called Veer Bhumi was constructed at the place of Gandhi's cremation in Delhi.
+A memorial called Vir Bhumi was constructed at the place of Gandhi's cremation in Delhi.
 In 1992, the Rajiv Gandhi National Sadbhavana Award was instituted by the Indian National Congress Party.

 Since his death, 21 May has been declared Anti-Terrorism Day in India.